How to Take the Slow Boat From Luang Prabang to Thailand

 After going through the Thai immigration you have two options: to stay overnight in Chiang Khong or to book onward travel in Thailand.
 At this point, it will already be around 8 P.M.

-There is no possibility anymore to take public transport anymore to cities like Chiang Mai and Chiang Rai but it is, however, possible to book private vans.
+There is no possibility anymore to take public transport to cities like Chiang Mai and Chiang Rai but it is, however, possible to book private vans.
 This is particularly interesting if you can split the costs with a few other travelers.

-one group of travelers decided to book a van to Chiang Mai and another group to Chiang Rai while the rest of decided to stay overnight in Chiang Khong.
+One group of travelers decided to book a van to Chiang Mai and another group to Chiang Rai while the rest of decided to stay overnight in Chiang Khong.

 Namkhong guesthouse and resort, Chiang Khong